opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 As per the [OpenID Connect specification](https://openid.net/specs/openid-connect-messages-1_0-20.html), the `kid` (key ID) is mandatory.
 Token verification does not work if an IdP fails to add the `kid` field to the JWT.

-If the security plugin receives a JWT with an unknown `kid`, it visits the IdP's `jwks_uri` and retrieves all available, valid keys.
+If the Security plugin receives a JWT with an unknown `kid`, it visits the IdP's `jwks_uri` and retrieves all available, valid keys.
 These keys are used and cached until a refresh is triggered by retrieving another unknown key ID.

 ## Key rollover and multiple public keys

-The security plugin can maintain multiple valid public keys at once.
+The Security plugin can maintain multiple valid public keys at once.
 The OpenID specification does not allow for a validity period of public keys, so a key is valid until it has been removed from the list of valid keys in your IdP and the list of valid keys has been refreshed.

 If you want to roll over a key in your IdP, follow these best practices: